dsanson/112f2020/day-05.md

 ## Canonical English

 -   For a sentence in our "canonical" English, just reverse the process.
--   It is not the case that (either Putin is watching or Russian knows your scheme)
+-   It is not the case that (either Putin is watching or Russia knows your scheme)
 -   It is not the case that (either $\mathrm{P}$ or $\mathrm{R}$)
 -   It is not the case that $\mathrm{(P\mathbin{\vee} R)}$